Terms of Business

 - Service Standards

-i.
-All Telephone calls are endeavoured to be returned on the same day, unless made late in the day in which case we will endeavour to ensure your call is returned before lunchtime on the following day.
+- All telephone calls are endeavoured to be returned on the same day, unless made late in the day in which case we will endeavour to ensure your call is returned before lunchtime on the following day.

-ii.
-All correspondence is endeavoured to be replied to within five working days, but if the reply requires prolonged consideration a short acknowledgement is sent within five working days and a full reply within two weeks.
-The fee earner’s days of working to betaken into account in this respect (see no. 3 below).
+- All correspondence is endeavoured to be replied to within five working days, but if the reply requires prolonged consideration a short acknowledgement is sent within five working days and a full reply within two weeks.
+The fee earner’s days of working to be taken into account in this respect (see no. 3 below).

-vi.
-We will explain to you the legal work required as your matter progresses and we will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances.
-We will o continue to review and discuss with you whether there are alternative methods by which your matter can be funded.
+- We will explain to you the legal work required as your matter progresses and we will update you on whether the likely outcomes still justify the likely costs and risks associated with your matter whenever there is a material change in circumstances.
+We will also continue to review and discuss with you whether there are alternative methods by which your matter can be funded.

 We will correspond with you using a number of different methods including postal, email and telephone.
 If you would prefer to receive communications by a particular method, please notify us accordingly.